 However, there are two other important sites worth noting along the way.
 Near the sanctuary of Athena is also the famous Gymnasium where athletes trained for mostly track and field events.
 In later years it was used for lectures and cultural events.
 We could have taken a walk here after exploring the main site but were too hot and tired.
 You can get a good look at it on the way down the hill.

 Castalia is a nymph who was Apollo apparently transformed into a sacred fountain.
-This is where all athletes of the Pythian games as well as visitors to the Oracle all washed themselves and drank prior to entering.
+This is where all athletes of the Pythian games and visitors to the Oracle all washed and drank before entering.
 It was a cleansing of sorts.
 We passed this, too.

 Delphi Main Archeological Site

-Unless you are a history buff I would say that you need about an hour to explore this part of the ancient city.
+Unless you are a history buff, I would say that you need about an hour to explore this part of the ancient city.
 The path (which is now called “Sacred Way”) starts at the ticket booth.
-It winds up past a number of Treasuries and then the Temple of Apollo (pictured below), where the Oracle was.
+It winds up past several Treasuries and then the Temple of Apollo (pictured below), where the Oracle was.

-The funny thing is that there’s not really a ton of, “The Oracle was here!” signage so you just have to know it was at the Temple of Apollo.
+The funny thing is that there’s not really a ton of, “The Oracle was here!” signage so you just have to know this is the Temple of Apollo.
 You can’t miss the columns.

-Again, there aren’t signs that say, “Stadium in 100 meters” or anything like that.
-So just keep walking.
+Again, there aren’t signs that say, “Stadium in 100 meters.”
+So, just keep walking.
 On the way down, we had a number of tourists ask us, “How much further?” because it is an uphill walk without a clear line of sight to the end.

 The good news is that you can revisit the same sites on the way down while catching really amazing views over the valley.

 A walkway in front of the entrance to the archaeological site will then lead to The Archaeological Museum of Delphi where treasures from the ancient city are on display.

 FYI, there is a concession stand with beer and more slushy drinks than I could count (though it was July) for sale in addition to nice patio seating.
 We took a quick rest here.